musejs/v4-validator/README.md

 ```
 - `field` is the name of the field to apply the rules.
 - `rules` are the rules to apply.
 - `condition` is a function that should return a boolean to indicate if to apply the `rules` or not.
+It is supplied with the `data` object as an argument.

 ##### Example 1:
 ```